5 Types of General Liability Claims and How to Avoid Them

-1. Slip-and-Fall Claims
+1. Slip & Fall Claims

-How to Avoid Slip-and-Fall Claims
+How to Avoid Slip & Fall Claims

-To avoid slip-and-fall claims, make sure that people are aware of any hazards.
-Use cones and signs that indicate a wet floor to redirect people to a path that is safely away from hazards.
-Make sure to install nonslip floor rug pads or tape to reduce the chance of slipping in high-traffic areas.
+Communication is a key to avoiding slip-and-fall claims.
+Ensure that people are aware of any hazards by using cones and signs that indicate a wet floor to redirect people to a path that is safely away from hazards.
 Advise workers to be aware of incidents that may cause a slippery floor and to act quickly to mitigate any problems.
-Slip-and-fall claims often fall under the premises liability coverage in general liability insurance.
+Take further steps by installing non-slip floor rug pads or tape to reduce the chance of slipping in high-traffic areas.

 2. Third-party Property Damage Claims